Temporal Cliques Admit Sparse Spanners: Delegation and Dismountability

 Temporal spanners can be obtained in a similar way to $1$-hop dismountability by selecting all of the edges involved in these journeys for inclusion in the spanner.
 However, only the edges adjacent to the dismounted vertex are removed in the recursion, thus some edges used in a multi-hop journey may be selected several times over the recursion (to our advantage).
 We can then state an analogous fact for $k$-hop dismountability as follows.

-\begin{fact} If a temporal graph $\mathcal{G}$ is fully $k$-hop dismountable, then this process yields a temporal spanner with at most $2k(n-2)+1\simeq 2kn$ edges. \end{fact}
+\begin{lemma} If a temporal graph $\mathcal{G}$ is fully $k$-hop dismountable, then this process yields a temporal spanner with at most $2k(n-2)+1< 2kn$ edges. \end{lemma}

+\begin{proof} Each dismounted vertex contributes at most $2k$ edges to the spanner and the residual instance contributes one edge. \end{proof}

-Unfortunately, again, there exist arbitrarily large graphs which are not $k$-hop dismountable for any $k$ (the same counter-example as for $1$-hop dismountability applies).
-Nonetheless, $k$-hop dismountability is a core component in the more sophisticated techniques presented next.
+Unfortunately, again there exist arbitrarily large graphs (in fact, even cliques) which are not $k$-hop dismountable (for any $k$), as discussed next.
+Nonetheless, $k$-hop dismountability is a core component in the more sophisticated techniques presented in this paper.